stacksgov/sips/sips/sip-023/sip-023-emergency-fix-traits.md

 # Related Work

+Several potential workarounds were explored first to try to solve this issue without a hard-fork.
+Unfortunately, attempts to wrap pre-2.1 contracts with 2.2 contracts can avoid the mempool rejection, but still hit the same error in the form of a runtime type-checker error.
+Upon further inspection into the code paths, a hard-fork option was determined to be the only viable option in this case.

 Consensus bugs requiring immediate attention such as this have been detected and fixed in other blockchains.
 In the absence of a means of gathering user comments on proposed fixes, the task of